 Documentation of travel expenses paid directly by the University

 Documentation of the business purpose of travel expenses paid directly by the University is the responsibility of the traveler and the traveler's home department.
-If the payment is made by voucher, documentation should be recorded on the voucher.
+If the payment is made by voucher or the University One Card, documentation should be recorded on the voucher.
 Airfare paid by the University should be documented and maintained in the home department.
 To comply with accountable plan rules, documentation should include the amount, date, place and business purpose.

-Reimbursement of expenses for non-employees is made when the travel is necessary and of benefit to the University, and is limited to expenses allowable per the University's policies.
+Reimbursement of expenses for non-employees is made (suppliers, consultants, speakers, lecturers, visiting professors, and visiting students) when the travel is necessary and of benefit to the University, and is limited to expenses allowable per the University's policies.

 Reasonable and necessary amounts are allowed for lodging.
 When two or more individuals share the same room, the total claimed for reimbursement must not exceed the total paid for the room.